New Taipei Metro: Ankeng light rail

 Ankeng LRT serves the Xindian District (Ankeng) of New Taipei City by connecting the Circular line's Shisizhang metro station with Shuangcheng light rail station.
 Construction started around April 2016 and is well away on the road level part between station K1 and K5, with the first tracks having been laid in November 2018.
 As of October 2021 the project was 83.69% complete.
 From station K6 to K9 the tracks are elevated, as well as K2.
 As of June 2018, the entire section from station K1 to K6 is clearly visible on Google Maps running down the middle of Anyi Rd and then turning right onto Anjie Rd, passing through a cemetery and going across Ankang Road.
 As of September 2018, work has started on the bridge across the Xindian River to Shisizhang station.
-On February 10, 2023, the Ankeng LRT officially started operations and passengers can ride for free during the first month.
+On February 10, 2023, the Ankeng LRT officially started operations and passengers could ride for free during the first month.

 Circular line

 On 31 January 2020, the Circular line opened.
 Stage I construction consists of 14 stations running from on to on and is about 15.4 km long.
 Electromechanical equipment for the line is supplied by Hitachi Rail STS, including driverless technology and CBTC Radio signalling.
 In February 2020, free rides were offered to passengers in order to raise awareness and test the route's popularity.
-On 5 May 2023, the Circular line was transferred from the Taipei Metro to the New Taipei Metro, however the fare system is still integrated with the Taipei Metro.
+On 5 May 2023, the Circular line was transferred from the Taipei Metro to the New Taipei Metro; however, the fare system is still integrated with the Taipei Metro.
 It is the first automated metro entirely within New Taipei City, with the only other driverless line in Greater Taipei currently in operation being the Wenhu line.
 The western section of the line officially opened on 31 January 2020.
 The line is currently 15.4 km long, with 14 stations.
 It uses CBTC Radio signalling from Ansaldo STS.